t i f f a n y ▫ n i c o l e ▫ f l e t c h e r

 I am devoted to Love.

 I believe that growth is possible.
-That with devotion to our unique path in this life, we can overcome even the most long-standing, pressing inner holds or difficulties and find transformation that leads to a better life.
-I believe that healing can be found.
+We can overcome even the most long-standing, pressing inner holds or difficulties and find transformation that leads to a better life.
+Healing can indeed be found.

 “A woman in harmony with her spirit is like a river flowing.” —Maya Angelou